Yuli Gurriel apparently mocks Yu Darvish from dugout after homer

 "I know he's remorseful," Hinch said of Gurriel.

-Speaking through a translator, Darvish, who is of Japanese and Iranian decent, called the gesture "disrespectful," adding: "He made a mistake.
-He'll learn from it.
-We're all human beings."
+Speaking through a translator, Darvish, who is of Japanese and Iranian decent, called the gesture "disrespectful."

+"I try not to care much about it, but he played in Japan and I have a lot of respect for him, so I try not to think about it too much against him," Darvish said.
+"Nobody's perfect.
+Everybody's different.
+You have to learn from it.
+He made a mistake and we've just got to learn from it.
+We are all human beings, that's what I'm saying.
+So it's just learn from it and we gotta move forward."

+Gurriel, also speaking through a translator, said he made the gesture because he never had success against Japanese pitchers in the past.
+Gurriel is a Cuban native who played one year for the Yokohama DeNA Baystars of the Japan League in 2014.